DillonSteyl/SCIE1000/Week 8/graph_practice_2.md

 **Task:** Write a program from scratch to plot the following functions between X=0 and X=10, with a spacing of 0.1 - make sure to **include** the final x-coordinate, X=10.

+To ensure MyPyTutor evaluates your work correctly, make sure you use the variable name 'X' for the array containing your x-values, and the variable names given below for each function.

 * ` Y1 = -0.2*X + 2`
 * ` Y2 = 0.2*X - 2`
 * ` Y3 = (-0.2*X+2)*(sin(X)) `